danielharrell/open-eyes-lect-2017-18/Open.md

 this to Bergson.)

 #### Leftovers from outline

+- For again the way our
+eyes seem open is the way we seem to see *through* them to a whole world outside us.
+But what do we mean---what could we mean---by "a whole world" in this context?
+What we seem to mean is a totality, even though we strictly see only so far, for so long, as if what we saw were never total, but only partial.
+Yet suppose it is partial.
+That is, suppose we only ever see a part of the world.
+Then how do we come to know the rest of the world, to identify what we see as merely a part?
+How else, save again by an act of comprehension that encompasses what we see, and allows us to use the word "world" for what we see intelligibly.

 - Earlier formulation not working out. ---once we count as true not simply what can be betrayed in being open, but also